You want smart political talk without the meltdowns?

 But anyway, they don't explain how the Fulton County DA knows that President Trump acted with criminal intent.

-You know, the issue of the phone call, if you read, and actually you can download it, the full conversation that took place, the one in question that says I only need 780 votes, but all of the comments of the president up to that point were referencing where he viewed himself as having won Georgia by hundreds of thousands of votes, and where he saw election issues that he believed in.
+You know, the issue of the phone call, if you read and actually you can download it, the full conversation that took place, the one in question that says I only need 780 votes, but all of the comments of the president up to that point were referencing where he viewed himself as having won Georgia by hundreds of thousands of votes and where he saw election issues that he believed in.

-You know, I could tell you that if he took a lie detector test, he believed it and still believes it.
+And having been somebody that's interviewed him as much as I have, and it's all public record, I could tell you that if he took a lie detector test, he believed it and still believes it.

-You know, elections are about the future on that side of it, the political side of it.
+Elections are about the future on that side of it, the political side of it.

 All of that happened, but again, we have a dual justice system.